powerseed/Whodunnit-in-Ruby/README.txt

-type "ruby Main.rb" on the command line to run the game, and type "ruby TestPlayer.rb" to run the test units.
+A program written in Ruby that simulate the game of https://www.youtube.com/watch?v=sg_57S4l5Ng Type "ruby Main.rb" on the command line to run the game, and type "ruby TestPlayer.rb" to run the test units.